 Resources for Parent Support & Education – Burnaby/Lower Mainland

-Autism Community Training (ACT): ACT provides a province-wide information and referral service and ongoing training to support individuals with Autism Spectrum Disorders and their families.
+Autism Community Training (ACT): ACT provides a province-wide information and ongoing training to support individuals with Autism Spectrum Disorders and their families.
 As well as facilitating live events in locations around the province, ACT has a library of on-line videos you can watch for free (log-in is required).

 Autism Society of British Columbia: The Society has on-line listing of resources for families and individuals and supports a Burnaby Parent Support Group.
 You can find contact information on the Burnaby group facilitator at the site under Community Groups.